cargo-lambda/cargo-lambda/docs/index.md

   - title: Native Developer Experience
     details: Run and test your functions locally without Docker, VMs, or any other additional tools.
   - title: From zero to production with one single tool
-    details: Organize your work-around common workflows.
+    details: Organize your work around common workflows.
 Cargo Lambda helps you start your projects and take them to production when they are ready.
 ---